Chef Bri Coelho Shows Us How To Make A Wild Game Thanksgiving Meal

 Once More!
 What Grows Together Goes Together

 A deer during fall is most likely eating acorns, persimmons, and apples, and these items pair perfectly with venison.
 If it is growing in the same area as the wild game, the flavors will always pair best.
-So, think of serving your wild game with items that are in season and local.
+So, think of serving your wild game with items that are seasonal and local.

 Chef Bri Coelho’s Wild Turkey Brine: